Advocating for Democratic values

 Newport Beach CA 92658

-For NBWDC: Our club’s mission is to provide a forum for civil political discussions and promote and participate in activities that help educate members about local, regional, and national issues.
-And it is so important in this election year that we are successful in accomplishing our mission.
-Won’t you help us?
-We have a number of committee chairs who have specific roles and responsibilities and are always looking for a helping hand.
+Our club’s mission is to provide a forum for civil political discussions and promote and participate in activities that help educate members about local, regional, and national issues.
+One way to help support our mission is to serve on a committee.
+We have many opportunities for you to showcase your skills and passion.
 For example:

 - Communications & Social Media